 Human resources are managed through a system of staffing functions, which should be fair, dynamic and efficient in order to sustain in the long-term.

 - Hiring Right People

-This is done through rigorous recruitment process and selecting the most appropriate candidate for the suitable job positions.
-Also, promotions should be well thought through and in the direction of long-term vision of the organization.
+This is done through a rigorous recruitment process and selecting the most appropriate candidate for suitable job positions.
+Also, promotions should be well thought through and in the direction of the long-term vision of the organization.

 Latest posts by Sonia Kukreja (see all)

 - What is Resource Leveling?
 Resource leveling Techniques - February 18, 2020